Impact of different extended components of mean field models on transport coefficients of quark matter and their causal aspects: Introduction

 The article is organized as follows.
-In Sec.~\ref{sec:model}, formalism part of different versions of NJL model has been briefly addressed and in Sec.~\ref{sec:tr}, the expressions of different transport coefficients are derived in kinetic theory framework.
+In Sec.~\ref{sec:model}, formalism part of different versions of NJL model has been briefly addressed and in Sec.~\ref{sec:tr}, the expressions of different transport coefficients are derived in kinetic theory framework along with their causal extensions.
 Then, Sec.~\ref{sec:Res} has provided the detail numerical discussion, which have explored the impact of different extensions of NJL model on transport coefficient and at last, we have summarized our studies.